-Remove Temp Files: Individual image files are saved in a folder until they are compiled into the final image montage at the end of the acquisition.
+Remove temporary files: Individual image files are saved in a folder until they are compiled into the final image montage at the end of the acquisition.

-Check Remove Temp Files to delete the individual files once the image has been compiled (this will free up disk space).
+• Check Remove temporary files to delete the individual files once the image has been compiled (this will free up disk space).

-Postpone Compilation: Individual image files are acquired and saved in a designated folder, but there is no compilation performed.
+Postpone compilation: Individual image files are acquired and saved in a designated folder, but there is no compilation performed.

-- Uncheck Keep Image Open and Remove Temp Files to enable the Postpone Compilation option. - Use the Virtual Tissue Compiler when you are ready to create the montage.
+- Uncheck Keep image open and Remove temporary files to enable the Postpone compilation option. - Use the slide scanning compiler when you are ready to create the montage.

-Capture Virtual Tissue: Enter the distance in microns if the image needs to be acquired below the focus map.
+Capture tissue: Enter the distance in microns if the image needs to be acquired below the focus map.